Your Breast Implant Options

 Use Implant Sizers

 Implant sizers are silicone gel implants that can be used in the office to give patients an idea of what they can expect after surgery.
 Bring a tight sports bra with you to give you better compression and, therefore, a more accurate idea of the feel and size.
-Let your surgeon guide you as you try them on as they aren’t perfectly accurate, but can provide a good idea of postoperative size.
-If you are still unsure which size, don’t be afraid to visit your surgeon twice before deciding, and bring a friend with you for additional thoughts from someone you trust.
+Let your surgeon guide you as you try them on as they aren’t perfectly accurate, but can provide a good idea of postoperative breast implant size.
+If you are still unsure which size, don’t be afraid to visit your surgeon twice before deciding.
+Bring a friend with you for additional thoughts from someone you trust.

 Exercise, Personality and Social Perception